pachterlab/k-spaces/README.md

 # k-spaces

-kspaces code is in the process of being refactored to match sklearn's model fitting function calls. functions are documented well with docstrings but a legitimate user guide has not been written yet. below is a quick overview of the kspaces modules with a rudimentary user guide.
+k-spaces fits mixtures of low dimensional Gaussian latent variable models for data modeling, dimension reduction, and subspace learning https://www.biorxiv.org/content/10.1101/2025.11.24.690254v1.
+Functions are documented with docstrings but a copmlete user guide is still on the way.
+Below is a quick overview of the kspaces modules with a rudimentary user guide.

-examples will be written soon but intro_figure.ipynb (code for the kspaces paper introductory figure) has some basic usage examples.
+more examples will be uploaded soon but intro_figure.ipynb (code for the kspaces paper introductory figure) has some basic usage examples.

 functions intended for general usage:
 - EM.run_EM - fit a model